 (b) Extending mandatory registration to all cosmetic practitioners, including beauticians and beauty therapists.

 Phase three makes some further allowances for other kinds of medically trained professionals.
-For example, this might be a clinical scientist who has not had comprehensive cosmetic training, but whose specific technical proficiency in a particular service – such as laser treatments – would allow them to practice legitimately from an independent clinic.
+For example, a clinical scientist who has not had comprehensive cosmetic training, but whose specific technical proficiency in a particular service, such as laser treatments, would allow them to practice legitimately from an independent clinic.

 What should I do about this?

-Register for updates as soon as possible here.
-Whether your clinic is in Scotland or the rest of the UK then it is also important to ensure that you can prove that you “have acquired the necessary additional skills and expertise” by training in accordance with HEE guidelines.
+Register for updates here as soon as possible.
+Whether your clinic is in Scotland or the rest of the UK, it is also important to ensure that you can prove that you ‘have acquired the necessary additional skills and expertise‘ by training in accordance with HEE guidelines.